2. Dual Nature of the Empire

 Because of the Antichrist empire’s alliance with the False Prophet and his empire, the final empire is actually two empires in one.
 (The verse also suggests that the Antichrist “beast” will be regarded as the official “head” of this combined empire.)

 It’s interesting how different parts of the Sacred Book tie together and help us get a complete picture: In Daniel 2 the ”iron mixed with clay” in the “feet” give us a picture of a dual empire in the End of the Age whose regimes merge together.

-Then later, the description of the Revelation 13 “beasts” (the seven-headed one from the sea and the earth-Beast) fills in many details about these two empires.
+Then later, the description of the Revelation 13 “beasts” (the seven-headed Sea-Beast and the earth-Beast) fills in many details about these two empires.
 Significantly, it shows that, although separate empires, they do interact quite a bit, which seems to reflect the portrayal in Daniel’s “image” vision of “iron and clay” mixing together.

 We can also understand the identity of the mysterious “eighth beast/head” in Revelation 17:11 that he is the second of the two Beasts from chapter 13 – the “beast coming up out of the earth”.
 And the merging of the seventh and eighth Heads in Revelation 17:11 helps us to understand that the two separate Beasts of Revelation 13 are, for all intents and purposes, one empire, similar to how the “iron and clay” in the two feet of the Daniel 2 “image” are “mixed” and thereby create one empire.